GLOBAL MARKETS-Nvidia-led rally pauses as investors eye Jackson Hole

 "To see what Jerome Powell now says in the light of some weaker underlying economic data - how he's going to message?
 Are we at the peak?
 Are we going to hold? - I think it's the absolutely crucial thing," said Robert Alster, chief investment officer at Close Brothers Asset Management.

-Nvidia jumped 1.4% after the company's revenue forecast demonstrated how a boom in generative AI technologies that can read and write in human-like ways - and powered almost exclusively by Nvidia's chips - shows no signs of slowing down.
+Nvidia gave up earlier gains to end flat after the company's revenue forecast demonstrated how a boom in generative AI technologies that can read and write in human-like ways - and powered almost exclusively by Nvidia's chips - shows no signs of slowing down.

 Elsewhere, the Turkish lira leapt more than 2% to 26.605 versus the dollar after a bigger-than-expected 750 basis-point rate hike, with stocks on the country's main banking index gaining more than 9%.